winters0x64/WebSec/Misc/Log/Done.md

 + 29/01/2024

-+ Need to learn about some PHP indepth vulnerabbilities like session upload progress,filter chains,pear cmd etc
++ Need to learn about some PHP indepth vulnerabbilities like session upload progress,filter chains,pear cmd etc.
-+ Organize Websec Properly for easier navigation
++ Organize Websec Properly for easier navigation -> Done